What is the difference between an act and a regulation? And where do you find more information about them?

 It is essential for occupational health and safety practitioners, as well as many business owners, managers, tradesmen, and employees working in hazardous roles, to know and comply with these legal requirements.

 Work Health and Safety (WHS) Act

-An occupational health and safety Act is a formal description of health and safety law passed in a state or territory.
-It is intended to spell out the duties for each group that has a role in health and safety in the workplace.
+It’s intended to spell out duties for each group that has a role in health and safety in the workplace.
 When an Act is passed by Parliament in a jurisdiction, it becomes legally binding.

 Work Health and Safety (WHS) Regulations

 OHS/WHS regulations are a more detailed set of requirements created to support the duties established in the OHS/WHS Act.
 Regulations also need to be enacted or passed by Parliament in each jurisdiction to be legally binding.

 Workplace injuries can cost thousands of dollars each year, so it’s important that companies follow Work Health and Safety regulations properly from day one.

 They should do this not only for legal reasons but also for business continuity purposes.